 Note: Traxxas Stability Management (TSM) must be completely turned off while adjusting steering trim.
 See page 13 for TSM adjustments.

 Multi-Function Knob

 The Multi-Function knob can be programmed to control a variety of functions.
-From the factory, the Multi-Function knob controls Travers Stabili
+From the factory, the Multi-

 Function knob controls Traxxas Stability Management (TSM).
 For more detail on TSM, refer to page 13.